Quantum Hamiltonian Complexity: 2-local Hamiltonian is QMA-complete

 In~\cite{KSV02}, Kitaev showed that the $5$-local Hamiltonian problem is QMA-complete.
 In this section, we review Kitaev, Kempe, and Regev's perturbation theory proof that even $2$-local Hamiltonian is QMA-hard~\cite{KKR06}.
 Note that Reference~\cite{KKR06} also provides an alternative ``simpler'' proof based on elementary linear algebra and the so-called \emph{Projection Lemma} in the same paper; however, as the Projection Lemma can be derived via perturbation theory, and since Reference~\cite{KKR06}'s idea of using perturbation theory gadgets has since proven useful elsewhere in Hamiltonian complexity~(e.g.~\cite{OT05}), we focus on the latter proof technique.
 Besides, perturbation theory is a standard tool in a physicist's toolbox, and our goal in this survey is to better understand what goes on in physicists' minds!

 The proof that $2$-local Hamiltonian is QMA-complete is quite complicated.
 To aid in its assimilation, we therefore begin with a high-level overview of how the pieces of the proof fit together.
+The starting point shall be Kempe and Regev's result~\cite{KR03} that $3$-LH is also QMA-complete.
+Roughly, the latter result is obtained via a circuit-to-Hamiltonian construction similar to Kitaev's from \S\ref{sscn:5LH}, except that one first uses only a single qubit to refer to the clock in the propagation Hamiltonian $\hprop$ --- this reduces the Hamiltonian's locality from $5$ to $3$.
+To compensate for this, one next imposes a large energy penalty on the invalid clock space by multiplying $\hstab$ by a polynomial factor.

 \paragraph{Overview of the proof.} To prove that $\tlh$ is QMA-hard, the approach is to show a Karp or mapping reduction from an arbitrary instance of $\thlh$ to $\tlh$.
 To achieve this, given a $3$-local Hamiltonian $H$ acting on $n$ qubits, we map it to a $2$-local Hamiltonian $\tH$ as follows. \begin{itemize} \item (Step 1: Rewrite $H$ by isolating $3$-local terms) Rewrite $H$ in a form which resembles $Y-6B_1B_2B_3$, where $B_1B_2B_3$ is shorthand for $B_1\otimes B_2\otimes B_3$, the $B_i$ are one-local and positive semidefinite, and $Y$ is a $2$-local Hamiltonian. \item (Step 2: Construct $\tH$) Define $\tH=Q+P(Y,B_1,B_2,B_3)$, where $P$ is an operator with small norm and which depends on $Y,B_1,B_2,B_3$, and where $Q$ has large spectral gap and depends only on the spectral gap of $H$.
 We refer to $P$ as the \emph{perturbation} and $\tH$ as the \emph{perturbed Hamiltonian}. \end{itemize} This outlines the reduction itself.
 It now remains to outline the proof of correctness, i.e. to show that the $2$-local Hamiltonian $\tH$ reproduces the low energy spectrum of the input $3$-local Hamiltonian $H$.
 In order to facilitate understanding, we present the analysis in a backwards fashion compared to the presentation in~\cite{KKR06}.